Denver: Walkability

 2017 rankings by Walk Score placed Denver twenty-sixth among 108 U.S. cities with a population of 200,000 or greater.
 City leaders have acknowledged the concerns of walkability advocates that Denver has serious gaps in its sidewalk network.
 The 2019 "Denver Moves: Pedestrians" plan outlines a need for approximate $1.3 billion in sidewalk funding, plus $400 million for trails.
 In 2022, Denver voters passed Initiative 307, dubbed "Denver Deserves Sidewalks", to complete sidewalk construction and repair by shifting responsibility for sidewalk maintenance from property owners to the city and imposing a new fee on property owners based on the length of a property's sidewalk frontage, although the measure may be revised in the course of implementation.

 Modal characteristics

 In 2015, 9.6 percent of Denver households lacked a car, and in 2016, this was virtually unchanged (9.4 percent).
 The national average was 8.7 percent in 2016.
 Denver averaged 1.62 cars per household in 2016, compared to a national average of 1.8.

+The average amount of time people spend commuting on public transit in Denver and Boulder, Colorado—for example, to and from work, on a weekday—is 77 minutes; 31% of public transit riders ride for more than two hours every day.
+The average amount of time people wait at a stop or station for public transit is 14 minutes, while 25% of riders wait for over 20 minutes, on average, every day.
+The average distance people usually ride in a single trip with public transit is 6.96 mi, while 31% travel over 7.46 mi in a single direction.

 Freeways and highways

-Denver is primarily served by the interstate freeways I-25 and I-70.
-The problematic intersection of the two interstates is referred to locally as "the mousetrap" because, when viewed from the air, the junction (and subsequent vehicles) resemble mice in a large trap.